Cardiff museum takes down slave owner Thomas Picton's portrait

 Following the Black Lives Matter protests last year, National Museum Wales began working on a project called Reframing Picton with young people from the Sub Sahara Advisory Panel.

-Mr Maghiya said the decision to take down the portrait was the start of something important.
+Mr Maghiya, director of the panel, said the decision to take down the portrait was the start of something important.

 "It's almost like a new era in some ways, especially looking at who he was, what he stood for, what he did," he said.